Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 |

-I admit that I’ve been looking forward to Evolution releasing a lightning blackjack.
-I’ve heard Todd Haushalter talk about them wanting to create the game, and find a way of not altering the core rules of blackjack in doing so.
+I’ve been looking forward to Evolution releasing a lightning blackjack.
+I’ve heard Todd Haushalter talk about them wanting to create the game and find a way of not altering the core rules of Blackjack in doing so.

 Well, they have achieved that with Lightning Blackjack.